The Fender Precision Elite

 Additionally, the very first Precision Elites were made with Walnut bodies and Walnut plus Ebony necks.
 Since the very last of the Precision Special models were also made from Walnut, it seems likely that the first Elites were made using the remaining stock of Precision Special body and neck blanks.

 The Precision Elite series was only made for two years (1983 - 1984.)
 This was Fender's high-end line of the time and their second attempt at an active bass.
 This bass was made at Fender's factory in California.
-The preamp is probably designed by Paul Gagon, who now is vice president of engineering at G&L guitars.
+The preamp and pickups were designed by Paul Gagon, who now is Vice President Technology BBE Sound inc.

 During the time they were produced, there were modifications.